Eoin O Colgain

-I work on supergravity theories, essentially attempts to unify gravity with other forces.
+My Work: I work on supergravity theories, essentially attempts to unify gravity with other forces.

 I am a theoretical particle physicist in limbo somewhere between Oviedo University in Asturias, Spain and SUNY Stony Brook, Long Island, New York.
 I work largely on supergravity theories, solutions of which tell us something about string theory, a candidate for a quantum theory of gravity, as well as giving us valuable insights into exotic regimes of various field theories.